kaihendry/sam-resource-policy/README.md

-Idea is that only invokeA can invokeB
+Idea is that only invokeA can http GET from invokeB

+invokeDenied is denied by resource policy